Colorado River Basin “super models” evaluate future trends

-The Central Arizona Water Conservation District Board met Thursday, June 1 at CAP Headquarters.
-The meeting began with the Administration of Oath of Office by
+The Central Arizona Water Conservation District Board (CAWCD) met Thursday, March 7 at CAP Headquarters.
+The meeting began with a brief recap of this week’s

 P.O.
 Box 43020